httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Applications using HTTP MUST NOT re-specify the semantics of HTTP status codes, even if it is only by copying their definition.
-They MUST NOT require specific reason phrases to be used; the reason phrase has no function in HTTP, and is not guaranteed to be preserved by implementations, and the reason phrase is not carried at all in the {{?RFC7540}} message format.
+They MUST NOT require specific reason phrases to be used; the reason phrase has no function in HTTP, is not guaranteed to be preserved by implementations, and the reason phrase is not carried at all in the HTTP/2 {{?RFC7540}} message format.

 Applications that use HTTP MUST only use registered HTTP status codes.
-As with methods, new HTTP status codes are rare, and required (by {{!I-D.ietf-httpbis-semantics}}) to be registered with IETF review.
+As with methods, new HTTP status codes are rare, and required (by {{!I-D.ietf-httpbis-semantics}}) to be registered with IETF Review.
 Similarly, HTTP status codes are generic; they are required (by
 {{!I-D.ietf-httpbis-semantics}}) to be potentially applicable to all resources, not just to those of one application.